Agreement for the provision of services

 - Any new Intellectual Property Rights created by Key Content, its employees, agents or permitted sub-contractors (including the Professionals) specifically for Customer in the course of carrying out the Services shall vest in Customer upon payment in full of the related Fees and where such Intellectual Property Rights include designs, documentation or other materials subject to copyright, Key Content hereby assigns absolutely to Customer the copyright and all other rights of a like nature without any restriction and/or limitation whatsoever in terms of territory, duration, media, formats and/or exploitation rights other than the limits regulated by any mandatory applicable law upon payment in full of the related Fees.

 - If any infringement claim is made against Customer under Clause 8.2 above as a result of Key Content’s negligence, Key Content shall promptly and at its own expense either:

 - procure such rights as are necessary to enable Customer to continue using or receiving the Services; or

 - modify or replace the infringing part of the Services so as to avoid the infringement or alleged infringement.

-- Upon a request of a Service, Customer and Key Content shall agree on acceptance criteria for each Purchase Order (“Acceptance Criteria”) for the acceptance tests for the Deliverables (“Acceptance Tests”).
-These criteria and data shall be described in the Purchase Order.
+- Upon a request of a Service, Customer and Key Content shall agree on acceptance criteria for each Project Offer (“Acceptance Criteria”) and on the acceptance tests for the Deliverables (“Acceptance Tests”), both of which shall be described in the Project Offer.